mauricioaniche/repodriller/README.md

 if you pass ".java", then, the study will visit only commits in which at least one Java file was modified; clearly, it will skip other commits.

-You can choose more than one filter as you can be decorated.
+You can choose more than one filter as they can be decorated.
 A working example is:

 ```
 .filters(